"A picture is worth a thousand words, so a video is your personal library!"

 A:

-There is nothing requiring you to hire a professional to preserve your memories on video.
-There is also nothing that requires your friend to give you professional results.
-We doubt you will have a friend take your wedding photos, and I wouldn't suggest entrusting your wedding videos to a friend either.
+We doubt you will rely on a friend take your wedding photos, and we wouldn't suggest entrusting your precious wedding video to a friend either.
 Most of us have friends who have paid a couple hundred dollars for a palm sized camcorder and perhaps a hundred or so more in software.
-We, as professionals, have invested thousands of dollars in digital broadcast-quality cameras and accessories.
-We have spent thousands more in top of the line software for digital editing, titling, and special effects.
-Then figure in professional wireless microphones, tripods, and backup equipment, all intended for the creation of a true production.
+We, as professionals, have invested thousands of dollars in digital, broadcast-quality cameras and accessories.
+We have spent thousands more on top of the line software for digital editing, titling, and special effects.
+Then figure in professional wireless microphones, tripods, and backup equipment, all intended to capture your unforgettable wedding video.
 On top of all the tangible assets, we also attend national meetings and seminars to improve our knowledge and skills.

-Q: When I hire Council Bluffs Video Services, who will be actually be recording and editing the video?
+Q: When I hire Council Bluffs Video Services, who will actually be recording and editing the video?
 When I can I meet them?

 A: